wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 In order to configure a switchboard on your XiVO, you need to:

-* Create the preprocess subroutines for the switchboard queue
+* Create the preprocess subroutine for the switchboard queue
 * Create a queue for your switchboard
 * Create a queue for your switchboard's calls on hold
 * Create the users that will be operators